vmware-tanzu/velero/site/docs/v1.3.0/customize-installation.md

 This is useful for applying bespoke customizations, integrating with a GitOps workflow, etc.

-If you are installing Velero in Kubernetes 1.13.x or earlier, you need to use `kubectl apply`'s `--validate=false` option when applying the generated configuration to your cluster.
-See [issue 2077][7] for more context.
+If you are installing Velero in Kubernetes 1.14.x or earlier, you need to use `kubectl apply`'s `--validate=false` option when applying the generated configuration to your cluster.
+See [issue 2077][7] and [issue 2311][8] for more context.

 ## Additional options